micts/acgcn/README.md

 ### Inference<a name="inference"/>

-Make sure to replace the values inside the following scripts with the model's information (model id, path to model weights, etc.), using either a model you trained, or using one of the provide trained models (see)
+Make sure to replace the values inside the following scripts with the model's information (model id, path to model weights, path to config file, etc.) to be used for inference.
+Use either a model you trained (model weights and config files are located in `results/`), or use one of the trained models already provided (see [Results](#results)).